DecentSoftware-eu/DecentHolograms-Wiki/docs/general/commands/hologram.md

 ### `#!command /dh h center <hologram>` { #dh-h-center }

+:   **Permission:** `dh.command.holograms.center`

-:   Moves a hologram into the center of the block on its current X and Z location.
+    Moves a hologram into the center of the block on its current X and Z location.

     - `#!command <hologram>` - Name of the Hologram.